syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 If i Mod 2 = 0 Then

-'Set width as 100 for cells in even column
+'Sets width as 100 for cells in even column

 cell.Width = 100

 Else

-'Set width as 150 for cell in odd column
+'Sets width as 150 for cell in odd column

 cell.Width = 150